KarelKubat/go-prepush-hook/README.md

 ## What if it's too strict?

+In general, once you merge into `origin` or `master` then you should take the time to satisfy all the checks.
+But if you really must...

-If you have a `file.go` but really don't want to write a test for it (or maybe it's a demo file that doesn't require a test), then just create a file `file_test.go` and put in it nothing but the package declaration.
+*  If you have a `file.go` but really don't want to write a test for it (or maybe it's a demo file that doesn't require a test), then just create a file `file_test.go` and put in it nothing but the package declaration.

-If you have a directory that lacks a `doc.go`, then create one.
+*  If you have a directory that lacks a `doc.go`, then create one.
 Just put in a comment that this is an internal directory that deserves no docs, followed by the package declaration.

 ## Caveats

 If you have pre-existing `README.md`s, and if you have `godocdown`, then they might get overwritten.
 This script assumes that **all** `README.md`s are to be generated from `doc.go`.
-(But hey, you have any `README.md`s in git anyway, so you can always get them back.)
+(But hey, you have your previous `README.md`s in git anyway, so you can always get them back, right?.)